 Some products are cheaper elsewhere.
 To be fair, that’s the nature of retail in any capacity.
 Sure, you can find things cheaper on Amazon or at Whole Foods.
 But for the majority of your orders, Thrive will come out on top.

 The shipping isn’t free until you hit $49 in order value.
 This means you have to be a little more deliberate in how you shop there.
 It forces most people to make a list and order less frequently (though that is better for the environment, as a silver lining).

 Frequently Asked Questions

-In more ways than one, actually.
-Upon researching Thrive Market’s selection of foods, it’s clear that some items are indeed cheaper (read: less expensive) than what you’d typically pay at a big-box store.
+Yes, in more ways than one, actually.
+Upon researching Thrive Market’s selection of foods, it’s clear that some items are indeed less expensive than what you’d typically pay at a big-box store.
 That said, there are also some goods that cost slightly more.

 You receive this in the form of Thrive Cash.
 This digital currency is added to your account at the end of the year, ensuring that you always save and that your Thrive Market membership is worth the investment.

 Perhaps now more than ever.
 Obviously, there is the money-saving aspect of Thrive Market that will appeal to a lot of people.
 You can get high-quality, healthy foods for a reasonable price.
 Having your orders delivered right to your front door is the icing on the cake.